 A New World Order:

 The major change in the post-COVID-19 scenario will not be monopolies, but diversification of wealth and resources.
 Sea and ASEAN Belt countries have a good chance to advance in this new world order and catch up with China.
-On the other hand, the U.S. has the advantage of reducing its dependence on China, w>Belt and Road Initiative:t politically, economically, and strategically.
+On the other hand, the U.S. has the advantage of reducing its dependence on China, which would be a big bo>Belt and Road Initiative:cally, and strategically.

 Stacy is the Hardware Editor at Get Ignite.
-She worked for >A New World Order: publications, including Engadget, PCMag, Laptop, and Tech Times, where she served as the Managing Editor.
+She worked for a number of leading te>A New World Order:ng Engadget, PCMag, Laptop, and Tech Times, where she served as the Managing Editor.
 Her writing has appeared in Spin, Wired, Playboy, Entertainment Weekly, The Onion, Boing Boing, Publishers Weekly, The Daily Beast and various other publications.
 She hosts the weekly Boing Boing interview podcast RiYL, has appeared as a regular NPR contributor and shares her Queens apartment with a rabbit named Lucy.